Séverine Chavrier

 Production Comédie de Genève

-The T2G Théâtre de Gennevilliers, Centre Dramatique National and the Festival d'Automne à Paris present this show as a co-production.
+The T2G Théâtre de Gennevilliers, Centre Dramatique National and the Festival d'Automne à Paris are co-presenting this show.

 What are the new politics of love?
 What is the extent of transgression and politics that the act of love necessarily involves?
 Following on from Absalon, Absalon!, this new piece by Séverine Chavrier, entitled Occupations, or “formerly”, looks into intimacy and female desire.